SpitFire-666/Firefox-Stuff/README.md

 - **Video autoplay control**:
 - Mozilla are working on a native translation feature (with less reliance on Google)
 - Firefox doesn't clutter Alt+Tab with its tabs like Edge does (and you have to navigate the Windows multitasking settings to change that!)
-- Firefox has an accelerator key for Inspect Element (Q).
+- Firefox has an .
 Edge and Chrome don't have this.
 - Firefox shows the URL of a link on hover - Edge obscures it (you have to hover for a couple seconds for it to show you the complete URL).
 Chrome at least shows it immediately like Firefox
 - In dev tools, you can select multiple categories, eg Font and Img.
 Chrome/Edge allow only you to choose only one category at a time

 ![image](https://user-images.githubusercontent.com/38451588/168515713-dd3662b4-d606-495e-a270-98c638135b71.png)

-- Hitting F12 opens dev tools directly.
-Edge asks for confirmation first!
-- Tree Style Tab extension (Chrome doesn't have a vertical tab capability/extension - seriously)
-- **Search Suggestions**: Firefox lets you turn off search suggestions, Edge doesn't!
 - **Developer Tools** can be popped out into a window.
 Chrome and Edge do not allow this

 ![image](https://user-images.githubusercontent.com/38451588/166852122-62e6d2df-0d77-4b84-abab-cadf3cedadef.png)